cloudbank-project/az-serverless-tutorial/content/functions/_index.md

 ![](./img/azfn-test.png)

-Test just for you :) .
-Try opening the URL it suggests in a web browser:
+As long as this command is running, we should be able to visit the URLs it provides.
+Try opening the 'test' route in a web browser:

 ![](./img/azfn-browser-test.png)